thehunmonkgroup/jester/INSTALL.md

    the value of the ```jester_dir``` variable in ```jester/conf.lua``` appropriately.

 7. Jester is now installed.
-If you want to additionally install the default 'voicemail' profile, see the [INSTALL](profiles/voicemail/INSTALL.md) file.

 #### Note to Windows users:

   Jester won't work on Windows unless you figure out the path separator issue, as Jester assumes that paths are ```/path/to/blah```, and not
   ```C:\\path\to\blah```.
 If you can solve that, it *should* work.